The Best Plant-Based Salad Dressings

 • Pinch of salt and pepper

 Combine all of the ingredients in a blender or food processor and blend until smooth.
-This will make about half a cup of dressing.
+This makes about half a cup of dressing.

 Green Goddess Avocado Dressing

-This is a creamy, dreamy, herby dressing that gets its wonderful texture from avocado!
-It's a versatile dressing that is wonderful drizzled on absolutely anything from salad to grilled veggies to grilled protein (or tossed with pasta, as shown above!).
-Switch it up by using different citrus or different herbs to match what flavor profile you're working with.
+This is a creamy, dreamy, herby dressing that gets its wonderful texture from avocado.
+It's a versatile dressing that is wonderful drizzled on absolutely anything from salad to grilled veggies to grilled protein (or tossed with pasta, as shown above).
+Switch it up by using different citrus or different herbs to match whatever flavor profile you're working with.

 • One ripe avocado